 The Starter and Weekend Warrior kits cannot support additional panels without upgrading the charge controller.
-Without upgrading anything, the following additions are possible: The Tiny House Kit will support an extra two batteries.
+Without upgrading any existing components, the following additions are possible: The Tiny House Kit will support an extra two batteries.
 The Bach Kit can support an additional 4 panels and 4 batteries.
 The Freedom Kit can support an additional 6 panels and 4 batteries.
 The Lifestyle Kit can be expanded with up to 5 additional hybrid inverters, each supporting 12 additional panels and batteries.

 Can I just add more panels to a GridFree kit?

 Yes!
 If you feel like you are running out of power, we generally recommend adding more panels to a kit (rather than just batteries).
 If you currently have enough power (when the batteries can be fully charged), and you're mainly concerned about getting through periods of less sun, then adding more panels is the better choice.
 On low-light days you'll have a much easier time charging your existing batteries to full!